Kohl's US Youth Soccer American Cup

 Youth Soccer Month

-In September, the National Youth Soccer Month campaign celebrates its twelfth year of educating the public about the joys, rewards and benefits of playing youth soccer, and offers a variety of resources to learn more about youth soccer and get involved.
+In September, the National Youth Soccer Month campaign celebrates its 12th year of educating the public about the joys, rewards and benefits of playing youth soccer, and offers a variety of resources to learn more about youth soccer and get involved.